msandifo/reprosci/2018/003/Readme.md

 ## East Coast gas market supply balance and NEM prices

-Amongst the many factors that caused Australian east coast electricity wholesale prices to double in 2016 was the opening of the east coast gas market to internatinal LNG exports, via the Port of Gladstone.
+the opening of the east coast gas market to internatinal LNG exports, via the Port of Gladstone, was one of many factors that accompanied a doubling Australian east coast electricity wholesale prices in 2016.
 With gas production supporting LNG export derived from the Coal Seam Gas (CSG) fields in the Roma production zone in QLD, there have been consequences for the supply mix into the domestic market.
 Here I explore time series for Gladstone Port Authority LNG export volumes, east coast production volumes, and NEM market prices.

 Gas production is in TJ/day and NEM prices in AUD$.

-I know of no public data relevant to the proportion of production used in LNG compression and liquefaction and associated CSG activities.
+I know of no public data relevant to the proportion of Roma CSG as production used in LNG compression and liquefaction and associated CSG activities.
 I assume a value of 12% for the parastitc load, which can be changed via the `drake.R` file.

 `parasitic.load=12`